maplibre/swiftui-dsl/README.md

                 .product(name: "MapLibreSwiftUI", package: "maplibre-swiftui-dsl-playground"),
 ```

-Check out the [Examples](Sources/Examples) for full usage examples in the form of
+Check out the (super basic) [previews at the bottom of MapView.swift](Sources/MapLibreSwiftUI/MapView.swift)
-SwiftUI previews.
+or more detailed [Examples](Sources/Examples) to see how it works in practice.

 ## Structure